-HIS111 Western Civilization to 1648
+HIS111 Western Civilization to 1648 4

 HIS113 Western Civilization since the Reformation 4

-HIS212 Historical Inquiry 4
+HIS212 Introduction to History 4

 POL131 American Government 4

 POL241 International Relations 4

 COMMUNICATION (4 CREDITS REQUIRED)

 Communication courses pertain to the study of verbal and nonverbal messages between communicators in interpersonal, group, public, intercultural and mass media contexts.
 Communication theory and analysis informs student choice of ethical as well as effective strategies and skills used to relate and respond to ideas.